 When I finally got to work, I touched the rim of each tire to see if one was unusually hot.
 This would indicate that the brake caliper on the unusually hot rim might have a piston that is not moving freely.
 But all rims felt about the same warmth.

 I did notice that the rotor on the rear passenger side wheel was not smooth to the touch and had several deep grooves.

 Haynes Repair Manual for Ford Escape

 Before jacking up the car I put wheel blocks on the front wheels to make sure my Escape would not roll.
 Then I used four floor jacks, two by each rear wheel under the frame, to make sure my Escape would not fall.
-I used two floor jacks at each wheel so if one jack would fail the other will still keep the Escape from falling.
+I used double jacks at each wheel so if one jack failed the other will still keep the car from falling.

-I started by looking at the rear passenger side wheel, that is the one that is making the metallic noise.
+I started by looking at the rear passenger side wheel, that was the one that was making the metallic noise.
 You can see the grooves in the rear passenger side brake rotor.